commetchat/voyager/README.md

 This service is built as a Cloudflare Worker.
 Check out [this guide](https://developers.cloudflare.com/workers/get-started/guide/) if you are unfamiliar.

 # API
 Voyager is compatable with both, Unified Push and Firebase Cloud Messaging.
-To maintain compatability with other Unified Push <-> Matrix gateways, it is assumed that by default a request uses Unified Push, unles Firebase is specified.
+To maintain compatability with other Unified Push <-> Matrix gateways, it is assumed that by default a request uses Unified Push, unless Firebase is specified.

 ### Request to homeserver to register using FCM
 Note the addition of `"type": "fcm"` to specify that this uses Firebase